hasura/graphql-engine/docs/graphql/core/guides/environments.rst

 Developing and testing business logic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Hasura lets you write business logic in a flexible way.
+Hasura allows you to write business logic in a flexible way.
 If you are comfortable writing your own GraphQL server from scratch, you can add them as a :ref:`remote schema <remote_schemas>`.
 If you are interested in (re)using REST API endpoints, you can map GraphQL types with :ref:`actions <actions>`.